-Last week my wife Natasha and I had the opportunity to spend some time in the car, in the classroom and on the track driving a range of Ford Motor Company and Ford Performance products — notably the Ford GT, Ford Shelby GT350, and the race prepped Ford BOSS302FRS.
+Last week I had the opportunity to spend some time in the car, in the classroom and on the track driving a range of Ford Motor Company and Ford Performance products — notably the Ford GT, Ford Shelby GT350, and the race prepped Ford BOSS302FRS.
 All I can say in hindsight, is ‘wow.’

 Reflecting back on the experience, I now wonder, quite seriously whether Ford Performance just might be today the only American automotive manufacturers brand that could rival high end sports car and supercar manufacturers in Europe.
 What a question, but Ford has now made it a serious one to ponder.

 From where I sit, Ford Motor Company through the lens of Ford Performance is a completely different company today — than where and what it was say 20 years ago.
 Or even 10 years ago.
 They have become,’reborn’ as a new globally competitive automotive and motorsports company.
 But enough with generalities.
 Let me be specific, with regard to ‘the Ford opportunity.’
 Let’s look at the Ford line up, in comparison to some of Europe’s most amazing supercar and sports car manufacturers.

 The new and beautiful Ford GT, inspired by the historic Ford GT40, will continue to be seen as a strong global competitor to the likes of the Ferrari 488.